 Compartments in CHERIoT are somewhere between libraries and processes in mainstream operating systems.
 They have private code and globals and constitute a security boundary.
 They can export functions to be called form other compartments and can call functions exported from other compartments.

-Libraries are lightweight stateless compartments.
+Libraries are a lightweight way of reusing code without duplicating it into different compartments.
 Calling a library function does not involve crossing a security boundary.
-It is possible for libraries to hold secrets but, unless library functions are written in very careful assembly, they should assume that any private state in the library can leak to callers.
+Libraries contain code and read-only data but do not have mutable globals.
+It is possible for libraries to hold secrets but, unless library functions are written in very careful assembly, they should assume that any (immutable) globals in the library can leak to callers.
+Each library entry point is exposed as a sentry capability (see Section 1.4) to the callers, which means that the caller cannot directly read its code or (immutable) data.

 From a distance, a compartment is a very simple construct.
 The core of a compartment is made of just two capabilities.
 The program counter capability (PCC) defines (and grants access to) the range of memory covering the compartment’s code and read-only globals.
 This has read and execute permissions.
 The capability global pointer (CGP) defines (and grants access to) the range of memory covering the compartment’s mutable globals.